Monday 25th March 4:00pm - 5:30pm

 Persons who supply drinking water from a private or independent water source in the course of a commercial undertaking (e.g. business or facility) are required to comply with the Australian Drinking Water Guidelines (external link).

-Compliance with the Australian Drinking Water Guidelines is required under the Public Health Act 2010 (Act) and Public Health Regulation 2012 (Regulations).
+Compliance with the Australian Drinking Water Guidelines is required under the Public Health Act 2010 (Act) (external link) and Public Health Regulation 2012 (Regulations) (external link).
 This can generally be achieved by adhering to the contents of the NSW Health Private Water Supply Guidelines (external link).

 The Act and Regulations require drinking water suppliers to develop and adhere to a quality assurance program (or drinking water management system) from 1 September 2014.
 Further information about the quality assurance program and the responsibilities for affected businesses and facilities may be obtained from NSW Health (external link).